Criminology

 Students who do not upload their placement request in a timely fashion, and immediately after registration, may not have the opportunity for an actual internship, and have to opt for alternative research assignments that are posted for each internship section.
 These alternative assignments can also be selected by students who have health or other complications that would interfere with actual internship hours at an area agency.

-Resumes should be uploaded immediately after registering for the class, and must be uploaded within two weeks after the first internship meeting, where we will discuss the writing of a resume.
+Resumes should be uploaded immediately after registering for the class, and must be uploaded within one week after the first internship meeting, where we will discuss the writing of a resume.
 Students will also need to write a cover letter.
 Additional information is posted and available on CANVAS.

 DO NOT send email through CANVAS.
 Email Dr. Schweizer at haralds@csufresno.edu and Rosalina Acosta-Mabrey, and use your regular Fresno State student email address.